hariprasadBR/machine-learning/Logistic Regression/logisticregressionReadme.md

 Also, recall that the sensitivity of a model is the proportion of yeses (or positives) correctly predicted by it as yeses (or positives).
 Also, the specificity is equal to the proportion of nos (or negatives) correctly predicted by the model as nos (or negatives).
 For any given model, if the sensitivity increases by changing the cutoff, its specificity goes down.
+High values of both cannot be achieved in a single model.
+Hence, you have to choose which one you would want to be higher.
+The safest option, though, is the one in which you just take the cutoff that equalises accuracy, sensitivity and specificity.
+But it totally depends on the business context.
+Sometimes you might want a higher sensitivity, sometimes you might want a higher specificity.

+You also saw another view of things which was the Precision and Recall view.
+Those were very much related to sensitivity and specificity.
+Precision essentially means of the 'Yeses' predicted, how many were actually yeses.
+Recall on the other hand is that same as sensitivity, i.e. out of the total actual yeses, how many did you correctly predict.